 "But if God so clothes the grass of the field, which is alive today and tomorrow is thrown into the furnace, will He not much more clothe you?
 You of little faith!Matthew 6:30(NASB)

-God knows the heart of man and Jesus no doubt could recognise fear and fretfulness in its many forms, deep in the hearts His disciples, as He examined each one in this little band of faithful followers, He used lilies of the valley, birds of the air and the grass of the field to show the futility of worry and to calm each soul.
+God knows the heart of man and Jesus no doubt could recognise fear and fretfulness in its many forms, deep in the hearts of His disciples as He examined each one in this little band of faithful followers.
+He used lilies of the valley, birds of the air, and the grass of the field, to show the futility of worry and to calm each soul.
 Every little blade of grass or any simple wild flower or fauna, provides a beautiful example of God's abundant provision for his children and the constant care He shows to those that are His.
-If the Lord is sufficiently interested in clothing the grass and dressing wild flowers in their lovely colourful garments... that are alive one day and shrivelled up the next - how much more must He care for His born-again children, who die to self and are living for Him.
+If the Lord is sufficiently interested in clothing the grass and dressing wild flowers in their lovely colourful garments that are alive one day and shrivelled up the next... how much more must He care for His born-again children.

 Oh ye of little faith, was Christ's examination of these disciples.
-Christ knew the importance of faith, in the lives of His children, and how quickly our hearts can become discouraged.
-Those who have been declared righteous by God are called to live by faith... for without faith it is impossible to please Him.
+Christ knew the importance of faith, in the lives of His children, and how quickly our hearts can become discouraged and anxiety can set in.
+But those who have been declared righteous by God are called to live by faith... for without faith it is impossible to please Him.

-How we praise and thank You that You are our heavenly Father Who has promised to provide all we need, and for the lovely illustration of the simple grass of the field which is clothed so beautifully because of Your gracious provision.
+How I praise and thank You that You are my Heavenly Father Who has promised to provide all I need, and for the lovely illustration of the simple grass of the field which is clothed so beautifully because of Your gracious provision.
 Lord, I confess that worry within and fears without can so quickly cause my faith to falter.
-Help me to trust in You with ALL my heart and not to rely on my own understanding or allow things to destroy my peace.
-I also pray that I may become a mature disciple of Christ, who is ready and willing to die daily to my own desires and live each day for You - this I ask in Jesus' name, AMEN.
+Help me trust in You with all my heart and not to rely on my own understanding or allow things to destroy my peace.
+I also pray that I may become a mature disciple of Christ who is ready and willing to die daily to my own desires and live each day for You.
+This I ask in Jesus' name, AMEN.